google/fuzzer-test-suite/tutorial/structure-aware-fuzzing.md

 ```

 No luck.
 The coverage (`cov: 2`) doesn't grow because no new instrumented code in the target is executed.
-If we also instrument Zlib, maybe, after a long time, the fuzzer will find the
+Even if we also instrument Zlib, thus providing more coverage feedback during fuzzing,
-compressed byte-sequence `FU`.
+libFuzzer is unlikely to discover the crash.

 Now let's run the same target but this time with the custom mutator: